 Let’s take a look at an example:

-Traditionally, when looking to ascertain an individual’s beliefs regarding a particular brand, the go-to method would be to supply an anonymous survey or conduct a face-to-face interview.
+Traditionally, when looking at a certain individual’s beliefs regarding a particular brand, the go-to method would be to apply an anonymous survey or conduct a face-to-face interview.

 Whilst many surveys are well-validated and a survey is a highly economic research method, it certainly has some shortcomings.
 Individuals may conceal or edit answers due to different forms of bias (see above), lack of insight and self-enhancement.